ernitron/rename.py/README.md

                             pattern with regex
       -r REPLACE, --replace REPLACE
-                            replace for match string; works with -c and -p -k SKIP, --skip SKIP  skip this number of char from file -m MATCH, --match MATCH
+                            replace for match string; works with -c and -p -s START, --skip START  start the string from file -k SKIP, --skip SKIP  skip this number of char from file -m MATCH, --match MATCH
                             apply only to file that match pattern